Software Assurance FAQ

-We’re adjusting support eligibility criteria and changing support allocations beginning in February 2022 to replace incident-based support with as-needed support and credit toward Unified Support.
+We’re adjusting support eligibility criteria and changing support allocations beginning in the first half of 2023 to replace incident-based support with as-needed support and credit toward Unified Support.
 Software Assurance customers will no longer earn a limited number of support incidents based on spend, agreement type, and product(s) but instead will get as-needed support with a Software Assurance spend of $250,000 or more annually.
 The Software Assurance support provides business hours support with a 24-hour response time goal.

 How do I get support through Software Assurance when the criteria change starts?

-Starting in February 2022, instead of converting unused support incidents, customers that spend more than $250,000 USD per year on Software Assurance will get basic support.
+Starting in the first half of 2023, instead of converting unused support incidents, customers that spend more than $250,000 USD per year on Software Assurance will get basic support.
 Customers will also have the option to upgrade to Microsoft Unified Support and a credit if they choose to move to Microsoft Unified Support.

 Customers that spend less than $250,000 USD per year on Software Assurance with no enterprise support agreement (Premier/Unified) will be directed to a partner for support or can purchase Professional Support incidents at support.microsoft.com.